Give Kids the World Village: History

 Give Kids The World was founded by Henri Landwirth.
 Henri was a Holocaust survivor.
 Born in Antwerp, Belgium, Henri spent five years in the Auschwitz and Matthausen concentration camps during World War II.
 By the war's end, both of his parents had been killed, but Henri and his twin sister, Margot, survived and were reunited.
 Henri then immigrated to America on a freight ship.
 He was soon drafted into the U.S. Army and served during the Korean War.
 After his service, Henri used the G.I.
 Bill to study hotel management while working the night desk at Manhattan's Wellington Hotel.
-After everything that he went through, he promised himself that one day, God willing, he would be able to help other people never suffer as much as he did.
-He then dedicated his life to a life full of giving.
+After everything that he went through, he promised himself that one day, God willing, he would be able to help other people never suffer as much as he did.He then dedicated his life to a life full of giving.

-Landwirth moved to Florida in 1954 and began to manage the 100-room Starlite Motel in Cocoa Beach, near Cape Canaveral.
-This was followed by him opening a franchised Holiday Inn in Orlando.
+Landwirth moved to Florida in 1954 and began to manage the 100-room Starlite Motel in Cocoa Beach, near Cape Canaveral.This was followed by him opening a franchised Holiday Inn in Orlando.
 Following a successful, career in the hotel industry, Henri devoted himself to improving the lives of those in need through numerous foundations and nonprofit organizations that he founded.

 In the 1980s, Henri began offering complimentary hotel rooms to children with life-threatening illnesses who wished to visit Walt Disney World.
 Ultimately, the story of Give Kids The World began with a little girl named Amy.
 Amy had Leukemia and wished to visit Orlando's theme parks.
 To facilitate this wish, a respected hotelier was asked to provide a complimentary stay for Amy and her family.
-Although the hotelier gladly obliged, the remainder of Amy's travel plans took too long to arrange, and her wish was never granted.
-Time simply ran out, and Amy had passed away.
-This unfulfilled wish left Henri inspired to make a vow that no child in need would ever be failed again.
-Therefore, he created Give Kids The World with the desire to ensure no child would have to go through what Amy went through ever again.
+Although the hotelier gladly obliged, the remainder of Amy's travel plans took too long to arrange, and Amy passed away without visiting.
+He created Give Kids The World with the goal of preventing such a wish from ever going unfulfilled again.

 In 1986, with the support of multiple partners and individuals, Henri founded Give Kids The World Village.
 The Village now encompasses 89 acres, 166 private wish family villas, and an array of accessible rides, attractions and venues.